 Icelandic tourism is booming, but it’s still mostly land-based around the famous - yet well-worn - Golden Circle route.
 We’re the only adventure company offering this unique coastal itinerary.

 While bigger cruise liners have to moor out at sea and commute into shore via tender, we’ll drop anchor in the middle of port towns like Akranes or Isafjodur.
 You can hop on or off the boat as you please.

-On Day 4 we sail directly beneath the incredible Latrarbag Cliffs, a sheer 450 metre wall of volcanic rock, home to millions of puffins and northern gannets.
+Sail directly beneath the incredible Latrarbag Cliffs, a sheer 450 metre wall of volcanic rock, home to millions of puffins and northern gannets.

 Many land-bound Iceland itineraries never make it to the stunning West Fjordlands, and rarely to the fishing villages of the north coast.
 You’ll meet native herring fisherman and get a feel for the local way of life.

 On this itinerary, you'll be travelling aboard the Panorama.